-conversational formulas of agreement conversational formulas of disagreement Vocabulary

-Certainly.
-Nothing of the kind. to be sure

-Surely.
-Far from it. to be likely

-Exactly so.
-I doubt it. to be unlikely

-Yes, indeed.
-I am of a different to be certain

-I certainly agree with you. opinion. quite

-I go all the way with you.
-You are mistaken. rather

-It's beyond any doubt.
-I agree up to a point extremely

-It goes without saying, etc but too

-, , I see your point but absolutely

-That's true but •

-I suppose you are right

-but etc.
+conversational formulas of agreement conversational formulas of disagreement Vocabulary Certainly.
+Nothing of the kind. to be sure Surely.
+Far from it. to be likely Exactly so.
+I doubt it. to be unlikely Yes, indeed.
+I am of a different opinion. to be certain I certainly agree with you.
+You are mistaken. quite I go all the way with you.
+I agree up to a point but rather It's beyond any doubt.
+I see your point but extremely It goes without saying, etc That's true but too I suppose you are right but etc. absolutely CI · · I